openenergysolutions/openfmb.docs/docs/adapter/index.md

 other protocols are supported by Open Energy Solutions but require a license as they use licensed protocol libraries.

-The mapping from the other protocol to OpenFMB is configured using a YAML model of a specific OpenFMB profile, and protocol specific metadata.
+The mapping from the other protocols to OpenFMB is configured using a YAML model of a specific OpenFMB profile, and protocol specific metadata.
 The adapter then communicates with the device using the other protocol to obtain the values.
 It fills in a protobuf representation of the profile and publishes it to an